 Writer | Historian | Journalist

-My bylines include the New York Times, Washington Post, Wall Street Journal, The Guardian, WIRED, Slate, the Atlantic, Pacific Standard, Aeon Magazine, the Chronicle of Higher Education, New Statesman, the Los Angeles Times, and the Chicago Tribune.
-My books have been published by Penguin Press, Harvard University Press, Cambridge University Press, and Amazon Kindle Singles.
-Lately my most frequent byline is in East Lansing Info, a local news organization I founded to try to rescue local news in my city and in America more generally.
+The winner of the inaugural Courage Award from the Heterodox Academy, Dreger has had bylines the New York Times, Washington Post, Wall Street Journal, The Guardian, WIRED, Slate, the Atlantic, Pacific Standard, Aeon Magazine, the Chronicle of Higher Education, New Statesman, Quillette, New Statesman, the Los Angeles Times, and the Chicago Tribune.
+Her books have been published by Penguin Press, Harvard University Press, Cambridge University Press, and Amazon Kindle Singles.

-The work I do is often aimed at getting past partisan politics.
+The work Dreger does, including as the founder and publisher of a successful local newspaper, is often aimed at getting past partisan politics.
 The result is being attacked by partisans.
-I can handle it, and in fact I find it amusing that, at this point, I've been denounced by both Rush Limbaugh and the Lambda Literary Foundation.
-The Intellectual Dark Web tried to absorb me after I was protested at Wellesley College's Freedom Project, and I resigned my position at Northwestern's medical school after my dean censored my work (oral sex!) and instituted a censorship committee for our faculty journal.
+She has been denounced by both Rush Limbaugh and the Lambda Literary Foundation.
+The Intellectual Dark Web tried to absorb her after she was protested at Wellesley College's Freedom Project, and she resigned her position as a full professor at Northwestern's medical school after her dean censored her work for “branding” reasons and instituted a censorship committee for the faculty journal at issue.
 (Yes, he did.)
-But, hey, what doesn't kill me makes me drink.
-And go running.

-I frequently deliver keynotes and plenaries, and to date have given about 200 invited lectures.
-My TEDx lecture, Is Anatomy Destiny, has been viewed over a million times, and I have appeared as a guest expert on hundreds of media programs, including on Oprah, Savage Love, Good Morning America, and NPR, and in many original documentaries, including for A&E, ABC, Discovery, PBS, and HBO.
+Dreger frequently delivers keynotes and plenaries, and to date has given about 200 invited lectures.
+Her TEDx lecture, Is Anatomy Destiny, has been viewed over a million times, and she has appeared as a guest expert on hundreds of media programs over the years, including Oprah, Savage Love, Good Morning America, and NPR, and in many original documentaries, including for A&E, ABC, Discovery, PBS, and HBO.